fybrik/fybrik/site/docs/reference/crds.md

         <td><b>hostname</b></td>
         <td>string</td>
         <td>
           Hostname is the hostname to connect to for connecting to a module exposed service.
-By default this equals "{{ .Release.Name }}.{{ .Release.Namespace }}" of the module. <br/> Module developers can overide the default behavior by providing a template that may use the ".Release.Name", ".Release.Namespace" and ".Values.labels" variables.<br/>
+By default this equals to "{{.Release.Name}}.{{.Release.Namespace}}" of the module. <br/> Module developers can overide the default behavior by providing a template that may use the ".Release.Name", ".Release.Namespace" and ".Values.labels" variables.<br/>
         </td>
         <td>false</td>
       </tr><tr>